rpt09-lotus/paths-service/README.md

 ## 1.2.
 To do

 ```
-- Phase 02
+- Phase 03
-  x Setup react env
-  x Setup proxy server
-  x load my service and insert into dom
-  - load all other services and have insert into dom

-  - Have data change based on route
-    - how will scaffold get id ?
-  - Render basic map widget
+  - speed tests
+  - performance improvements
+    - use redis to cache images and gpx files
+    - lazyload n recordings at a time, refresh when get to botoom of page
+  - implement sorting method when clicking dropdown
-  - render basic recording widget
+  - path widget buttons
+    - zoom to map, in interactive mode have a zoom extents thing
+    - interactive mode, by default loads static map. clicking interactive loads mapbox pannable version
+  - mobile version (for hoverable events?)
+- Stretch
   - Save posts to database and upload xml file to S3
     - when implemented, for tests make sure to remove a post after

 ```